 -Any cases of ethical misconduct are treated seriously and will be panalised by Penerbit, UPSI.

--Article submissions and acknowledgements by the EJSMT's Editorial Board
+-Article submissions and acknowledgements by the SAECJ's Editorial Board.

--Reviewing process for the maximum duration of 1 month
+-Reviewing process for the maximum duration of one month.

 Open Access Policy

-Penerbit,Universiti Pendidikan Sultan Idris publishes fully open access journals.
+UPSI Press publishes fully open access journals.
 All articles can be read, shared and downloaded without any charges applied.
-However, in accordance to publication ethics and best practices of scholarly publishing, authors and EJSMT must be credited.
+However, in accordance to publication ethics and best practices of scholarly publishing, authors and SAECJ must be credited.

 This journal do not charge Submission Charges or Article Processing Charges.

-The journal accepts manuscripts written in English only.
+The journal accepts manuscripts written in English or Malay.